gomez9656/STM32CubeMX-STM32F411RE/README.md

-# This project was created using STM32CubeMX software.
-Just select your board and activate
-# the peripherals you want and the software will generate the APIs for your code
+This project was created using STM32CubeMX software.
+This software is very easy to use because youy just select your board and activate the peripherals you want and the software will generate the APIs for your code.